alxwdm/doodle-devops/README.md

 After successfully building the images and creating the containers, the website will be available on `http://localhost:3030`.

-# A CI/CD workflow for multiple services

-**TODO**
-Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
-At vero eos et accusam et justo duo dolores et ea rebum.
-Stet clita kasd gubergren, no sea takimata sanctus est Lorem ipsum dolor sit amet.
-Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
-At vero eos et accusam et justo duo dolores et ea rebum.
-Stet clita kasd gubergren, no sea takimata sanctus est Lorem ipsum dolor sit amet.

 # About the data and pre-training the model

 The open source [QuickDraw dataset](https://github.com/googlecreativelab/quickdraw-dataset#get-the-data) has been used for training the initial model.
-I have used the numpy bitmap files (available on [Google Cloud Platform](https://console.cloud.google.com/storage/quickdraw_dataset/full/numpy_bitmap)], which encode the drawings as 28x28 greyscale images in a numpy array.
+I have used the numpy bitmap files (available on [Google Cloud Platform](https://console.cloud.google.com/storage/quickdraw_dataset/full/numpy_bitmap)), which encode the drawings as 28x28 greyscale images in a numpy array.
 Because the focus of this project is not on the classification task itself, but rather to demonstrate a multi-service ML app, I have reduced the number of categories to classify down to the following three: Cat, dog and mouse.
-To save some computing resources, the pre-training is done for free inside a **Google colab** notebook.
+The pre-training is done for free inside a **Google colab** notebook.

 Here is how you get the data used for pre-training:
 ```